Narasimha Temple, Bhubaneswar

-Narasimha Temple is a 14th–15th-century temple in Bhubaneswar city of the state of Odisha, India.
+Narasimha Temple is a 14th–15th-century Hindu temple in Bhubaneswar city of the Indian state of Odisha.

 The time period of its construction is estimated from its architectural features.
 Its tradition and legends are same as the Gosagaresvara temple.
 It is situated in the precinct of Gosagaresvara on the southeastern side of Gosagaresvara Shiva and Paradaresvara Shiva temples.
 The presiding deity is a four armed Narasimha image seating on a pedestal.
 His upper left hand holding a conch, upper right hand holds a disk while in his major left and right hand are busy in killing the demon.
 The base of the pedestal is carved with series of females, in anjalii mudra.
 The cella measures 1.15 square metres and is facing towards west.

 Physical description

 Surroundings

 The temple surrounded by Sanisvara Siva temple in west, Paradaresvara Siva and Gosagaresvara Siva temple in the north western corner and Isanesvara in the north eastern corner.